kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 ## Conclusion
-The complexities of high-speed vehicle maneuvering demands maximum performance from  both the racing driver and race car.
-Understanding the conditions necessary success is the basis of an integrated and comprehensive driver development program.
+The complexities of high-speed vehicle maneuvering demands maximum performance from  both the race car and racing driver.
+Understanding the necessary conditions for success forms the basis of an integrated and comprehensive driver development program.

 There is no avoiding human factors in this sport regardless of if you are an amateur or a professional.
 Vehicle performance and track safety are dependent